Xilinx/SDAccel-Tutorials/docs/Pathway3/HardwareExec.md

 ## Before You Begin

-Review and run the [Building an Application](./BuildingAnApplication.md), [Running Emulation](./Emulation.md) and [Generating Profile and Timeline Trace Reports](./ProfileAndTraceReports.md) labs before running this lab.
+Review and run the [Building an Application](./BuildingAnApplication.md), [Running Software and Hardware Emulation](./Emulation.md) and [Generating Profile and Timeline Trace Reports](./ProfileAndTraceReports.md) labs before running this lab.
 This lab uses the source files and options as in these previous labs, though all the necessary commands to build the host and hardware platform will be shown in this lab.

 ## Building the Design